exezbcz/paraport/README.md

 # ParaPort SDK

 AutoTeleport SDK is a powerful toolkit for seamless cross-chain teleportation in the Polkadot/Substrate ecosystem.
-It provides a user-friendly interface for handling cross-chain token transfers with built-in error handling and transaction monitoring.
+It provides a user-friendly interface for handling cross-chain token transfers.

 ## 📦 Package Structure